scperkins/EJEHardenberg.github.io/public/writing/political/affirmative-consent-law.md

 be biased and oriented towards a possible victim.
 While this is not neccesarily
 a bad thing, the addition of accused-centered policies such that both parties are treated fairly and confidentially by the law would help balance out the bill.
-Before you call my a defender of rapists, remember that there are people who falsely accuse out there, and that by law everyone deserves a fair trial.
+Before you call me a defender of rapists, remember that there are people who falsely accuse out there, and that by law everyone deserves a fair trial.